 (Right) An oscillating crystal with added mass.
 Now the thickness is h + Δh and the mass is m + Δm.

 If you are using a QCM setup that measures the energy loss, e.g. QCM-D, or a setup that has the capability of measuring at multiple harmonics, the applicability of the Sauerbrey equation can be identified by looking at the raw data.
-The raw data will reveal applicability either by showing a low energy loss or overlapping overtones, if those are measured.
+The raw data canl indicate applicability, where low energy loss or overlapping overtones suggest that the equation is suitable. .
 If the Sauerbrey equation is not applicable, then you need to use a model that better describes your layer, perhaps a viscoelastic model, for layer characterization.

 At first glance, SPR and QCM-D are quite similar.
 Learn about the key differences and when to use which method